syncfusion-content/winui-docs/winui/Barcode/Symbology-Properties.md

 ---
 layout: post
 title: Symbology | SfBarcode | WinUI | Syncfusion
-description: Barcode can be customized using Symbology properties.
+description: Shows that how one-dimensional barcode and two-dimensional barcode can be customized using Symbology properties
 platform: WinUI
 control: Barcode
 documentation: ug